Geogith/Updated-Forecasting/README.md

 ![image](https://user-images.githubusercontent.com/67766966/120945570-28e52c80-c6ff-11eb-93f7-3187a862fa12.png)

 These relationships were used to select ideal weather conditions for vacation planning.
-A weather check on these 500 cities using a series of successive API calls were used to retrieve and document the weather.
-This document could be used when considering future vacations in these cities.

-To accomplish this analysis, citipy (a simple Python library), and several API

      Results